 The Scholars' Society exists to promote scholarship within the school, contributing to a culture that values intellectual curiosity beyond the confines of the classroom.
 All scholars are members of the society, although most of the activities are open to all members of the school community.

-For younger pupils, the weekly Junior Scholars’ Thinking Games Club provides a chance for boys in Years 7 - 9 (Lower Fourth to Lower Fifth) to develop their thinking skills through a variety of fun, challenging activities.
+For younger pupils, the weekly Junior Scholars’ Thinking Games Club provides a chance for boys in Years 7 - 9 to develop their thinking skills through a variety of fun, challenging activities.

 For those in the public examination years, scholars in the Upper Sixth present aspects of their own A Level independent work to younger scholars and other interested pupils in a series of Senior Scholars’ seminars, some of which are incorporated into the wider PSHCE programme.
 Previous seminars included topics such as: What did the Barbarians do for us?; The Rise of Prussia; The Return of Depression Economics and the Global Financial Crisis; False Liberalism and Libertarianism, and What stem cells could cure by 2030.